CVC 21800 Failure to Yield

 • Wait for a decision: The court will review your written declaration and make a decision based on the information you have provided.
 If you win, no further action is necessary.
 If you lose, you have the option to schedule a court hearing to present your case in person.

-Can You Go to Traffic School for a Failure to Yield Ticket?
+3. Go to Traffic School for a Failure-to-Yield Ticket

-In California, you can typically attend traffic school once every 18 months, and you must request permission from the court to attend.
+In the Golden State, drivers can complete traffic school once every 18 months—but they must request permission from the court to attend.

 Best Online Traffic School